 Year-End awards are presented to those in the All-Around standings in the Open, Non Pro, Limited Non Pro, Intermediate, Novice, Youth, Novice Youth and Junior Horse divisions.
 Year-End High Point Individual Class winners (one-horse/one-rider) are also recognized.

 Year-End Awards will be based on a total of the approved shows at which a horse/rider combination competes in a single division.
 All but two shows will count for year-end All-Around and Class points, regardless of how many shows are held.
 To be eligible for Year-End All Around awards, a horse/rider combination must compete in the All Around at least 50% or more of the shows in a specific division within a given year.
 (Special events, like the Futurity/Derby do not count toward the number of shows.)

 For additional rules related to Year End Awards as well as other award programs, consult the SHTX Handbook.

-The Western Horseman Stock Horse World Show is held at the end of the show season, along with the Futurity and Derby.
+The Western Horseman Stock Horse World Show is held at the end of the show season, along with the Ordner Insurance / American Reliable Insurance Derby.
 The world show is open to any Stock Horse of Texas member.
-You do not need to qualify.
+Riders qualify by competing in at least 1 SHTX class sometime during the year.
 For more information on the World Show, click here.